hrushikeshloya/hrushikeshloya.github.io/README.md

 ---
 layout: page
 ---
-My name is Deepak Anand, and I am a PhD Scholar in [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bomabay](http://www.iitb.ac.in/).
-I recently graduated from the Electrical Engineering department at IIT Bombay.
+My name is Deepak Anand, and I am a Master's Student in [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web) at [IIT Bomabay](http://www.iitb.ac.in/).

 I maintain a list of my publications and research implementations under the Research tab.
 To get an insight on my professional life so far, you can have a look at my CV.

-I blog every now and then compiling my personal experiences.
-Feel free to read a bit more about me!

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.